 Global Traffic Network (GTN): stock has underperformed since private equity exit.
 Next AGM is November 23 and Peter Tonagh is the chair.

 Imdex (IMD): did a badly structured capital raising in early 2023 and now has a market cap above $1 billion and its 2022 AGM was a physical gathering with no webcast available.
 Already own.
-Meeting is Friday October 6, 2023.
+Meeting was Friday October 6, 2023.
+Missed again.

 Infomedia (IFM): market cap $454 million has created $300m of value with net assets of $150m.
 Private equity still have 20% and next AGM November 2023.
 In 2022 it was a physical meeting with a Link webcast but no ability to ask online questions.
 No archive of last year's meeting provided and bizarrely held an investor day 3 weeks after the 2022 AGM.
 Co Sec advises there were no questions at the 2022 AGM.